sudorook/bmDCA/README.md

 (Mojave and earlier), uses bash as the default shell, and for >=10.15 (Catalina and later), Apple switched the default shell to zsh.

-You can append the `rcparams` file by copy-pasting the code in your favorite text editor.
-You could also do something like `cat tools/rcparams >>
-${HOME}/.bashrc`, for example.
+You can append the `rcparams` file by copy-pasting the code in it to run rc file using your favorite text editor.
+You could also do something like `cat tools/rcparams >> ${HOME}/.bashrc`, for example.

-As a side note, your macOS may not actually source the `.bashrc` file by default.
-If you notice that adding the `rcparams` function has not effect in new terminals, check that the `${HOME}/.bash_profile` file exists.
-In it, there should be a line like `[ -f $HOME/.bashrc ] && . $HOME/.bashrc`.
-(If the `.bashrc` file exists, use `source` on it.)
+As another side note, your macOS installation may not actually source the `.bashrc` file by default.
+If you notice that adding the `rcparams` function has no effect in new terminals, check that the `${HOME}/.bash_profile` file exists.
+In it, there should be a line that looks like `[ -f $HOME/.bashrc ] && . $HOME/.bashrc`.
 If no such like is there, add it and reload your terminal.

 The libraries and headers will be found via the `pkgconfig_find()` and `ld_lib_add()` functions specified in the `rcparams` file.